slamora/brackets-wiki/CodeMirror-v3-integration.md

 ## Known issues with the integration

+Issues in **bold** are ones we'd like to investigate further to see where the problem is.

 **General bugs:**
 * Flickery throw scrolling - fixed with patch from issue #810
 * Stuttery throw scrolling - this seems much worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch)